 - If you prefer to do all the cooking, invite your family over to do some sampling.
 They’ll know best what grandma’s dinner recipes should taste like – and make sure there are no leftovers!

-- Print out these free recipe card printables here and here and ask everyone to fill them out and make their dish so you can add contributions from the whole family in your book.
-The cards are editable in Adobe Illustrator or you can print the PDFs and cut them out!
+- Print out these free recipe card printables here and here, and ask everyone to fill them out and make their dish so you can add contributions from the whole family to your book.
+The cards are editable in Adobe Illustrator, or you can print the PDFs and cut them out!